15 Best Cable Machine Leg Exercises (With Workout Routine)

 1. Place a cable belt or dip belt around the waist.

-2. Kneel before low pulley and attach belt to cable.
+2. Kneel before the low pulley and attach the belt to the cable.

-3. Stand on calf block and grasp support bar for balance.
+3. Stand on the calf block and grasp the support bar for balance.

 4. Position toes and balls of feet on calf block with arches and heels extending off.